 How do we organize our site?
 Let's get our strategy lined up first.
 This is the part that is visible to your visitor, so it needs to flow nicely.
 There are several ways, each quite a bit different from each other.
 No single way is correct, but one should fit your topic better than the others.
 If your topic is complex, you might even use a combination of these techniques.

-Start at the begining and work toward the end.
+- Start at the begining and work toward the end.
 This is how most novels are written.
 Sometimes separate character stories take turns throughout the reading, then, eventually come together before the story ends.

-Explain one complete topic at a time.
+- Explain one complete topic at a time.
 This is the way an encyclopedia or dictionary is written.
 Many technical specification books do this.

-Web page layout from simple to complexby combining simple parts into complex picture
+- by combining simple parts into complex picture

-Explains simple parts first, then combines them into a more complex picture.
+- Explains simple parts first, then combines them into a more complex picture.
 Once we understand the simple parts, the complex picture is better understood.
 This structure is often used in a sales message.

-Web page layout by overview with options for detailby overview with options for detail
+- by overview with options for detail

-Shows the big picture with options for the details.
+- Shows the big picture with options for the details.
 This method is well suited to explaining complex subjects on web pages.
 The nature of the HTML language and linking allows you to give the simple explanation up front with links to various details.
 This way, the document can be written clearly for nearly infinite levels of skill.

 Your web page layout should suit your needs.